 backpacker gili trawangan

-Walk around the island
+Walk or cycle around the island

 One of the things that’s most charming about Gili T is the island’s lack of motorised transport.
 No rattling motorbike engines here or polluting cars, just bicycles and horse-drawn carts roam the streets.